Poured vs Pulled Lollipops - What’s the Difference?

 Poured lollipops have a clean and smooth finish and take on whatever shape you pour them in to.

-Poured lollipops are made by heating sugar, corn syrup, and water (or another liquid) to a high temperature—usually around 300°F (the hard crack stage).
-Once the mixture reaches the right consistency, it’s flavored, colored, and carefully poured into molds.
+Poured lollipops are made by heating sugar, corn syrup, and water to a high temperature- 300°F (the hard crack stage).
+Once the mixture reaches the right temperature, it’s flavoured, coloured, and carefully poured into molds.
 After cooling, the result is a glossy, glass-like candy that’s smooth, shiny, and perfect for showcasing vibrant colors or fun designs.

 Want to learn everything there is to know about making stunning poured lollipops?
 Check out my new digital guide, where I walk you through every step, from ingredients to perfecting your technique!